 A couple of years later we added the Llama to the mix and have been taking them round the town through the school and to pet days at Kindy and even through Moreh House our local fully community supported elderly folk home.

 We couldn't stop at that so Trevor (the electronics tinkering guru) decided Fairlie needed it's own small local radio station.
-Hence a year ago Gem FM was created.
+Hence 6 years ago Gem FM was created.
 Just a small local radio station.
 24 hour music (as long as we don't have a power cut) wonderful old songs you don't hear any more through to around the 90's era.
 No talking, no competitions just good old music.
 Tune in if you're driving through to 88.3 FM

 We breed mainly Browns and Greys with a few other colours in between.
 But it gives us a big range of natural colours to sell.